 Students may complete a thesis or capstone project.
-(Students who choose the capstone will complete one additional elective.)
 This experience is meant to be an empirical study of a HCI problem, which can be the development of a software product through user-centered design processes.
 The results are either published in a peer-reviewed journal or publicly disseminated in an appropriate professional venue.